Mercury Sable: Release

 In mid-1985, Ford unveiled the Mercury Sable alongside the Ford Taurus as a 1986 model.
 In place of a traditional auto show unveiling, the launch was held an MGM Studios soundstage (where Gone with the Wind was filmed).
 Ford workers came into the room, which was decorated in space-age decor, holding cups shaped like flying saucers and the Taurus and Sable were sitting behind a curtain.
 With the flashing of strobe lights and a drum-roll, the curtain was pulled back and the two cars were revealed to the public.
 Ford planned a sensual marketing campaign for the Sable featuring singer and entertainer Bette Midler.
 However, Midler turned down Ford's offer and refused to appear in the ads, so Ford utilized an impersonator of Midler as a substitute.
 Midler sued in response, leading to the memorable case Midler v.
-Ford Motor Co. which clarified whether or not impersonations could be considered an appropriation of identity.
+Ford Motor Co. which clarified whether impersonations could be considered an appropriation of identity.

 First generation (1986–1991)

 Launched at the end of 1985 as a 1986 model, the Mercury Sable replaced the Mercury Marquis as the mid-size Mercury line, slotted between the Topaz and Grand Marquis/Colony Park.
 Developed alongside the Ford Taurus, the Sable was marketed alongside its Marquis predecessor for 1986, as Ford sought to protect its investment in the project.

 Though outsold by the Taurus (which would go on to become the best-selling car in the United States) by a wide margin, the Sable would prove successful on its own, competing with the Grand Marquis to serve as the highest-selling Mercury model line.
 The Sable was on Car and Driver magazine's Ten Best list on its release in 1986 and again in 1990 and 1991.

 As Ford did not market the Mercury brand in Mexico, Ford of Mexico marketed the model line as the Ford Taurus.
-In South Korea, the Mercury Sable was marketed by Kia alongside the Kia Potentia (Mazda Luce/929).
+In South Korea, the Mercury Sable was marketed by Kia alongside the Kia Potentia (Mazda Luce/929) as they assemble Kia Pride as Ford Festiva in export market.

 Chassis specification

 The first-generation Sable used the front-wheel drive Ford DN5 platform, sharing its 106 in wheelbase with the Ford Taurus.
 As with its Marquis predecessor, the Sable used unibody construction.
-The Sable is equipped with four-wheel independent suspension.
-The front axle is fitted with MacPherson struts and a stabilizer bar; the rear axle on sedans is a coil-spring 4-link layout (also with MacPherson struts), while the rear suspension on station wagons was a coil-spring double-wishbone design (short/long arm), along with a stabilizer bar.
+The Sable was equipped with a four-wheel independent suspension.
+The front axle was fitted with MacPherson struts and a stabilizer bar; the rear axle on sedans was a coil-spring 4-link layout (also with MacPherson struts), while the rear suspension on station wagons was a coil-spring double-wishbone design (short/long arm), along with a stabilizer bar.
 As with the Marquis, the Sable was equipped with front disc brakes and rear drum brakes; station wagons were fitted with larger rear brakes.